The Best Superheroes - (netboard)

 How does Namor text with Sue Storm?

-Thanks to the good folks at Texts from Superheroes
+Thanks to the good folks at Texts from Superheroes,

 the world can now answer these and many other pressing questions!